KatherineMth/For_JRSE/README.md

 # For_JRSE
-This is a supplementary file for submission to the EPSR.
+This is a supplementary file for submission to the JRSE.